fluentis-doc/FluentisErp/docs/release-notes/545-version/patches-notes-545.md

 > - SD - export SDI- fix format in DatiTrasporto_DataOraRitiro- if in tag dataoraritiro the hour is with . change with -, so instead of 00.00.00 change in 00-00-00

-> - SCM - Ordini fornitori e DDT di acquisto- Risolta eccezione generata muovendosi tra le righe di un ordine fornitore o di un DDT acquisto (Rif.ticket 473/21)
+> - SCM - Ordini fornitori e DDT di acquisto- Risolta eccezione generata muovendosi tra le righe di un ordine fornitore o di un DDT acquisto (#TT0473/21)

 > - PR - cash flow- changes for 'Gestione liquidità'- soluzione in patch 545.009